A Trusted Provider of Holistic Animal Wellbeing Solutions

 During my college years, I entered the agricultural curriculum that the school offered and naturally excelled in general agricultural, animal husbandry, and wool science studies.
 I was active in the Young Farmers Club, representing Canterbury in the South Island stock judging competitions and enjoying my time on the school farm.

-I secured a highly contested placement to attend Flock House, a farm training college in Manawatu, where I gained valuable skills in dairy, beef, sheep, goat, and deer farming.
+I secured a highly contested placement to attend Flock House, a farm training college in Manawatu, where I gained valuable skills in dairy, beef, sheep, goat, horses and deer farming.
 These included practical skills and theoretical requirements required to gain a certificate in agriculture.

 Upon returning to Canterbury, I worked as a shepherd on various farms before heading to a large station in Western Australia for a year.
 Time spent working in the South Island high country and North Island backcountry of New Zealand was quickly followed by 2 years on farms in England and shepherding on one of the Queen’s estates in Scotland.